Q: Is Nitrogen safe to breathe?

 Q: Can a wheelchair be taken into a CRYOPOD™?

 A: Due to the affects of the cold on a wheelchair’s pneumatic tyres, we would recommend the user sits on a stool with no metal parts.
 The window can be adjusted to the correct height of the user.

 Q: What do I wear in the CRYOPOD™?

 Essential for your own protection you must wear the items provided i.e. thick socks and slippers, thick gloves and a headband to protect your ear lobes.
 For the ladies shorts and a sports bra are fine.
 Gents boxers or shorts are fine.
 You should remove all metal jewellery, watches, fit bits etc.

 Q: How long am I going to be in the CRYOPOD™?

 Your operator will advise you, normally between 2 and 3 minutes.
-It is important that no one enters the CRYOPOD, for a treatment, without a trained operator in attendance.
+It is important that no one enters the CRYOPOD, for a cooling session, without a trained operator in attendance.